Efficient total face coloring of planar and toroidal maps: SETFCs based on the square tiling

-Still other toroidal 2-cell complexes are obtained from $X_\square$ by passing it through doubly periodic quotient maps from $\mathbb{R}^2$ onto rectangular tiles $[0,5]\times[0,j]$, where $1\le j<5$, with identification in parallel of the vertical sides and displaced identification of the top and bottom sides.
-The smallest tile of an adequate sub-tiling $\mathcal{L}_{1\times 5}$ here is formed say covering the rectangle $\mathbb{L}=[0,5]\times[0,1]$ (see lower-left of Figure~\ref{holes}), which yields a toroidal 2-cell complex $Y_{[]}$ with $\sigma(Y_{[]})=K_5$, $|Y_{[]}^0|=|Y_{[]}^2|=5$, $|Y_{[]}^1|=10$ and SETCC $d_{[]}$ illustrated via the depiction of a toroid in the lower right of Figure~\ref{holes}, with the face colors shown schematically to its right on the upper side of the toroid and farther to the right on the hidden side of the toroid. \end{proof}
+Still other toroidal maps are obtained from $Y_\square$ by passing it through doubly periodic quotient maps from $\mathbb{R}^2$ onto rectangular tiles $[0,5]\times[0,j]$, where $1\le j<5$, with identification in parallel of the vertical sides and displaced identification of the top and bottom sides.
+The smallest tile of an adequate sub-tiling $\mathcal{L}_{1\times 5}$ here is formed say covering the rectangle $\mathbb{L}=[0,5]\times[4,5]$ (see lower-left of Figure~\ref{holes}), which yields the toroidal map $Y_{[]}$ having $\sigma(Y_{[]})=K_5$ and SETFC $c_{[]}$ as in the cutout in the lower right of Figure~\ref{holes}, with the face colors shown schematically to its right on the visible convex side of a toroid and farther to the right on its corresponding hidden concave side. \end{proof}

-A a particular case of a construction of \cite{Dean}, let $K_4(K_5)$ be the graph whose vertices are the arcs of $K_5$ such that for each $v\in K_5$ there is a copy of $K_4$ on the arcs departing from $v$ and such that for each edge $\{v,w\}$ of $K_5$ there is an edge $\{v,w\}$ of $K_4(K_5)$ joining the vertices representing the arcs $(v,w)$ and $(w,v)$.
-It can be said that $K_4(K_5)$ is obtained from $K_5$ by replacing each vertex by a copy of $K_4$.
+A particular case of a construction of \cite{Dean}: Let $K_4(K_5)$ be the graph whose vertices are the arcs of $K_5$ such that for each $v\in K_5$ there is a copy of $K_4$ whose vertices are the arcs departing from $v$ and such that for each edge $\{v,w\}$ of $K_5$ there is an edge $\{v,w\}$ of $K_4(K_5)$ joining the vertices representing the arcs $(v,w)$ and $(w,v)$.
+We visualized $K_4(K_5)$ as obtained from $K_5$ by replacing each vertex by a copy of $K_4$.